 2. History of India and Indian National Movement.

-3. Indian and World Geography-Physical, Social, Economic Geography of India and the World.
+3. Indian and World Geography-Physical, Social, and Economic Geography of India and the World.

 4. Indian Polity and Governance – Constitution, Political System, Panchayati Raj, Public Policy, Rights Issues, etc.

 5. Economic and Social Development – Sustainable Development, Poverty, Inclusion, Demographics, Social Sector initiatives, etc.